 Methodology

-How LiquidityPulse turns macro context into a readable product layer
+How LiquidityPulse turns macro context into a readable surface

-LiquidityPulse combines liquidity, growth, and stress inputs into a smaller set of readable signals.
-The goal is not more raw data, but a clearer working model for regime interpretation.
+LiquidityPulse combines liquidity, growth, and stress inputs into a smaller set of readable observation layers.
+It is not about more raw data, but about a clearer working model for regime interpretation.

 Framework